develop-me/bootcamp--week-05--tooling/challenges/02/03-push-branches.md

 	`git push`

-**Add an emoji to slack to let the instructor know you have finished before moving on to stuff below**
+**Add an emoji to slack to let the instructor know you have finished**